will-t-harris/notes/rust/data-types.md

 Defines shared methods that all implementations of a given trait must fulfill.
 Traits are an expression of shared behavior across different types.

+## Threads

+`use std::thread`

+To create a thread call the `thread::spawn` function and pass it a closure containing the code we want to run in the new thread.